maehw/DiyIrTower/README.md

-`blink.c` will blink the the activity indication LED and hence allow to check if the LED is working and the compilation and flashing also wokrs.
+`blink.c` will blink the activity indication LED and hence allow to check if the LED is working and the compilation and flashing also works.

+`pulsed_ir_tx.c` will blink the activity indication LED and also transmit modulated infrared light at 38 kHz for 0.5 seconds and then switch the transmitter off for another 0.5 seconds.
+This allows to check if the fuse bytes have been set correctly or the blinking is way slower and the default `CKDIV8` may not have been overwritten.